junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Runaway and Homeless Youth Protection Act”.
+This Act may be cited as the “Reconnecting Homeless Youth Act of 2008”.

 ## § 2.
 Findings